secretlycarl/onboarderr/README.md

 # Features

-- Docker & UNRAID support
+- Docker & UNRAID support (and Win/Mac/Linux)
 - Customizable branding
 - Setup instructions for Plex and Audiobookshelf users
 - User access request forms for Plex and ABS